The Callowhill Cut

 Detail, Map of Philadelphia 1797, John Hills (Athenaeum of Philadelphia))

 The canal never reached fruition, and poor Robert Morris ended up in debtors' prison for three years.
 The shallow depression that was to be used as a canal became a cart-way and then a railway in the 1830s, eventually stretching along the surface streets from the Delaware to the Schuylkill.
 Willow Street, which gently curves from Front to 9th Street currently, is the covered over remains of Pegg's Run.
 The railroad was laid over Willow Street to connect with the Reading line at Broad and Vine.
 More on Willow Street here.
+All the steam railway lines were north or south of the City proper due to bans on steam locomotive use within the City after 1838 in response to public protests of the dangers of the steam locomotives.

 Philadelphia, 1856.
 J. H. Colton, NY